 Club rules guide the behavior of club members by identifying what is expected of club members as well as identifying what is not allowed.
 Club bylaws set forth how the club is organized and managed.
 Bylaws deal with how club officers are established, identify the responsibilities of each officer, and the length of their term in office.
 Bylaws may also address how membership is established in the club, how members may be removed from the club, and how disputes are resolved.
-A simplified example of a club constitution and bylaws is located in Appendix A.
+A simplified example of a club constitution and bylaws is located further along in this document.